 In some cases, incontinence during pregnancy is caused by an overactive bladder, also known as urge incontinence.
 Urge incontinence is a result of nerve or tissue damage to the bladder that results in frequent, sudden and intense urges to urinate.
 During pregnancy, weight from the uterus can press on the nerves leading to the bladder, causing the bladder to spasm and sending you running to the toilet.
 Risk factors

-While pregnancy incontinence is a common condition that nearly all women experience, there are a number of risk factors that may make symptoms more frequent or intense.
-They are:
+While pregnancy incontinence is a common condition that nearly all women experience, there are a number of risk factors that may make symptoms more frequent or more intense.

 - Older maternal age